🎯 MCP Feedback Collector

 ```

-**Advantages**: No need to build, run source directly
+**Advantages**: No need to build, run the source code directly

 #### 🚀 Quick Configuration Example